sa6mwa/obaf/OBAF.md

 ### 2. Clarify the Purpose of the Outcome

 Ensure the team understands why the outcome matters—its strategic, operational, or user-centered importance—before starting the work.
+Quality attributes often define what "good" looks like for a given outcome.
+Teams should clarify which attributes (e.g., usability, reliability, performance, security) are essential for success, and ensure those are explicitly part of the intended impact.

 ### 3. Problem Ownership Over Task Execution